cmsc388z/assignments/assignment1/assignment1.md

 }
 ```

-The keyword `pub` tells Rust that this function is public, we can access this function in other modules.
+The keyword `pub` tells Rust that the functions are public, we can call them from other modules.

 ## 1. Create a rust project

-Please create a new rust _library_ project using `cargo`.
-Please use snake_case when naming your project.
-You can use `rust_hw1`, for example.
+Please create a new rust _library_ project using `cargo` named `rust_hw1`.

 ```rust
 cargo new rust_hw1 --lib